 You Will Miss Out Online, Too

-Speaking of online, many programs have their own email lists, message boards, group sites, or something similar.
-Program related information like important deadlines, mandatory meetings, networking events, lectures and seminars, volunteer and part
+Speaking of online, many programs have their own email lists, message boards, group sites, or something similar used to promote student success.
+Program related information and student services are often shared in these groups, including:

 These resources can be so valuable in helping you succeed.
 By being an undeclared major, you might miss out on these as well.

 According to a study done in 2014-15 by the National Student Clearinghouse Research Center, the average undergraduate student actually takes 5 to 6 years to complete the graduation requirements for a 4-year degree.
 There are multiple factors that contribute to this, including starting school later, taking

 You probably won’t graduate on time if you start your academic career as an undeclared major.
 Why?
 Because you’re going to end up taking classes that you don’t need.

 I only needed 1 of the 10 classes that I took as a first

 Even though I tried to catch up by taking a couple of 6-class semesters (instead of the regular 5) and numerous summer courses, it took me 5.5 to complete what should have been a 4